hytechclub/web-102/Week07/DomManipulationUpdateHTML.md

 myTextVariable.textContent = "Different";
 ```

-## Creating an HTML element with JavaScript
+## Creating an HTML Element with JavaScript
 In addition to interacting with elements that already exist on the webpage, we can create totally new HTML elements and insert them wherever we want!
 To create an element, we use `document.createElement` in JavaScript.
 This spins up a whole new element, and we can store that element in a variable, like so:

 ```javascript